 - It develops a deep understanding of customers, creating a rich experience via the establishment of a relationship based on listening and trust.

-- And the pace and cadence of decision-making within Foresight Transitions enables effective process innovation and an anticipatory dimension to proposition development.
+- The pace and cadence of decision-making within Foresight Transitions enables effective process innovation and an anticipatory dimension to proposition development.

-We are is focused on addressing humanity’s grand challenges with particular specialisation in:
+We are focused on addressing humanity’s grand challenges with particular specialisation in:

 - Energy innovation and transitions

 - Rebalancing the carbon cycle (negative emissions)